 The brand and the manufacturer will also affect the price.

-Some features like a larger bore, stainless-steel pistons, one-piece hand-hammered bells, and other modifications made on the instrument, might increase its pricing.
+Some features like a larger bore, stainless-steel pistons, one-piece hand-hammered bells, and other modifications made to the instrument, might increase its pricing.

 The original accessories that came with it or accessories that the seller provides in the offering will also affect the price when compared to an instrument with no accessories.